 La Forge says seeing the soliton wave is "like being witnesses to Chuck Yeager

 breaking the sound barrier, or Zefram Cochrane engaging the first warp drive".
-The latter would become part of the plot of Star Trek: First Contact
+The latter foreshadows the plot of the motion picture Star Trek: First Contact

 (1996).
 See more

 The computer twice reports the location of Alexander.
 But Alexander is not wearing a comm badge, which is how the computer keeps track of where anyone is.
 See more